dayan2/Wordpress-awesome/README.md

 Follow the instructions in  `./cli/windows scripts/setup-hosts-file.txt`

 ## Install WordPress and Composer packages (plugins/themes)
+> i ran this in the main folder( where docker-compose.yml)
 ```shell
 docker-compose run composer install
 ```
 > If you have Composer installed on your computer you can also use `cd src && composer install`

 ### Update WordPress Core and Composer packages (plugins/themes)
+> i ran this in the main folder( where docker-compose.yml)
 ```shell
 docker-compose run composer update
 ```